 So, for example, you can say "Alexa, set the thermostat to away mode."
 After she says OK, you can then say "turn the lights off," or some other command, like "lock the doors."

 This feature is available for all Echo devices, and third-party devices such as the Sonos One, Garmin Speak Plus,GE Sol, and Ecobee4 thermostats.
 However, it's uncertain if Follow-Up Mode will work with all third-party Alexa devices.
 It also won't work if you're listening to music or making a call using Alexa.

 First, though, you have to activate Follow-Up Mode for all of your Alexa-enabled devices individually.
 Here's how to do it.

 1. Open the side menu from the home page of the Alexa app.

-4. Scroll down until you see Follow-Up Mode.
-Press the slider to activate it.
+4. Press the slider to activate Follow-Up Mode.
 You will need to do this for every Alexa device you own.

 MORE: For more Alexa-related tips, tricks, and how-tos, check out our complete guide to Alexa.